ssubrahmaniyan/wireless_channel_estimation/Release/Channel Prediction/README.md

 Issues faced in using alist format codes:
 1. Conversion from alist to MATLAB sparse parity check matrices is completed
 2. Since my codes run for specific block lengths, I attempted to use ldpcEncode and ldpcDecode functions from MATLAB.
-3. Performance on different combinations of Fs, Fd and parity check matrices was very poor, and on Mackay codes, an error was raised saying the dimensions of the codes are incorrect.
+3. Performance on different combinations of Fs, Fd and parity check matrices was very poor
 4. Need to check the format of the H matrices needed for the MATLAB defined functions.